What Is a Short Squeeze and How Does It Work?

 Often, but not always, a short squeeze is started by people who know the situation.
 These could be individual investors or investors in a large hedge fund.
 Either way, someone is going to profit and someone is going to lose.
 And although there aren’t many real-life examples, they do happen.

 One example bringing attention to short squeezes is GameStop.
 The most recent big squeeze, it has average investors looking into this (sometimes) profit-producing strategy.
 So what happened with GameStop stock?

-Robinhood is a newer trading app.
-It allows everyday investors to participate in the market.
-And Reddit is a social media platform used by people who want to talk about similar interests.
-That includes investing.
+Robinhood (Nasdaq: HOOD) is a newer trading app that allows everyday investors to participate in the market.
+And Reddit is a social media platform used by people who want to talk about similar interests, including investing.
 Retail investors gathered on Reddit and discovered hedge funds were shorting GameStop stock.
-So the people rallied together and began buying all the shares they could, whether it was on Robinhood or through their portfolio manager.
+So people rallied together and began buying all the shares they could, whether it was on Robinhood or through their portfolio manager.
 And increased demand caused an increase in price.
 This forced short sellers to frantically buy back GameStop stock, raising the price even more.

 But this wasn’t the first time the market saw a short squeeze.
 And it likely won’t be the last.
 Back in 2008, in the middle of the financial crisis, Volkswagen’s stock was short squeezed.
 After an attempted takeover by Porsche, the company’s stock increased from €210.85 to €1,000.
 This happened over two days.
 Porsche’s CEO at the time was charged with market manipulation.

 But how do investors know which companies to short squeeze?

 Short interest is one of the factors leading to a short squeeze.
 It’s the number of shares sold short but not yet covered or closed.
 Short interest is often expressed as a percentage of the stock’s float.
 A stock’s float is the number of shares available to trade.
 So if there are 100 million shares floating and 50 million shares sold short, short interest is 50%.